 - Old Money: Natalie, her circle of friends, and her company's demographic are all women from rich families.
 Natalie even notes that her customers like to believe their families go as far back as the Mayflower (though she doesn't boast that much; her Scottish Presbyterian ancestors had their own boat).
 Even the advertising campaign shows not just modern women in mink coats but their possible ancestors also in tasteful furs.

 - Pretty in Mink: The main character runs a fur business, so much of the book is about the industry and fashion of fur.
-It even seems incidental to the Russian intrigue plot until it turns out Wallace hid the evidence of the conspiracy in the white lynx coat he gave Natalie.
+Despite how much of the book it takes up, the fur aspect seems incidental to the Russian intrigue plot until it turns out Wallace hid the evidence of the conspiracy in the white lynx coat he gave Natalie.

 - The Reveal: The book has several.